ch007m/r-d/kubecf/README.md

 4. CI/CD

-  - [Concourse](https://tanzu.vmware.com/concourse): Scale delivery across platforms and teams
+  - [Concourse](https://tanzu.vmware.com/concourse): Scale delivery across platforms and teams.
+Simplify CI/CD workflows.
+Automate your path to production with declarative, reusable pipelines.

 5. DATA SERVICES

-  - [GemFire](https://tanzu.vmware.com/gemfire): In-memory data store for microservices
+  - [GemFire](https://tanzu.vmware.com/gemfire): In-memory data store for microservices.
+High-performance application cache, a database, and much more
   - [Greenplum](https://tanzu.vmware.com/greenplum): Scale-out EDW for analytics
-  - Postgres: Packaged and supported Postgres
+  - [Postgres](https://tanzu.vmware.com/postgres): Packaged and supported Postgres 10,11 & 12.
+24x7 support.
+Includes high availability, backups, and analytics
   - RabbitMQ: Cloud native message broker

 ### Cloudfoundry

-The Cloudfoundry platform is progressively migrating to kubernetes and to support such a migration, the core components of the platform have been packaged as helm charts and containerized.
+The Cloudfoundry platform, which is in fact what `VMWare Tanzu` is using under the hood, is progressively migrating to `kubernetes`.
+To support such a migration, the core components of the platform have been containerized and packaged as helm charts.

 **FYI**: Some of the most important components of the CloudFoundry platform are listed hereafter: